 The federal agency is focusing on the issue of retail sales.
 Ostensibly, the goal of a direct sales company is to sell as many of its products to as many people as possible.
 The role of direct sales representatives is, first and foremost, to sell the company’s products.
 However, in at least some alleged cases, the main buyers of the products are distributors who buy only to qualify for payments earned by their downlines.

 Nobody in the industry yet knows just how the Vemma and Herbalife settlements will affect them.

 According to the FTC, Income Claims are Deceptive

 The FTC alleges illegal pyramid schemes recruit distributors with unrealistic promises about how much money they will make.
 These recruits also realize they will not get the promised wealth through selling products to retail customers.
 They may do that, but the high levels of income come from recruiting a large downline.

 The CEO Has Been Selling Off Assets

-Boreyko has been selling off a lot of his assets, including various business interests, real estate and his home.
+Boreyko has been selling off a lot of his assets, including various business interests, real estate, and his home.
 The FTC put some of Vemma’s cash into an escrow account to repay consumers harmed by Vemma’s business activities.
-They estimate the amount for consumer could reach from tens to hundreds of millions of dollars.
+They estimate the amount of consumer could reach from tens to hundreds of millions of dollars.